 Andronis Boutique Hotel

 A fan of boutique hotels?
 Then Andronis Boutique Hotel in Oia is a must-do.
-Room prices start at EUR 389 for a petit suite with Caldera view and breakfast.
+Room prices start at EUR 389 for a petit suite with Caldera view and breakfast per night.
 Such wonderful place!

 Iconic Cave Hotel

 The name is reality.
 The Iconic Santorini, a Boutique Cave Hotel in Imerovíglion is iconic.
-Expect prices to start around EUR 595 for a deluxe double room and breakfast.
+Expect prices to start around EUR 595 for a deluxe double room and breakfast, per night that is!
 So pretty!

 A romantic world class hotel, that’s what you may expect from Astarte Suites in Akrotiri.
 This hotel is linked to the earlier mentioned Alali Restaurant.
 The Executive Suite with hot tub and Caldera view, starting at EUR 434 per night including breakfast, is still available for some dates in Oct/Nov next year…